 financial losses that you have sustained, as well as damages for any non-economic

-MATD encourages you to give us a call today.
+Our legal team encourages you to give our office a call at

 U.S. Nursing Home Abuse Statistics